 Semester 2: early January to late May

-Joensuu, Kuopio, and Savonlinna, Finland
+Joensuu, Kuopio, and Savonlinna, Finland:

 The cities of Joensuu, Kuopio, and Savonlinna are all situated in the eastern Finnish lake area, which is famous for its unspoiled, natural beauty and thousands of lakes.

 Joensuu, founded in 1848, sits at the mouth of the River Pielisjoki, on the shore of Lake Pyhäselkä.
-It is a sizeable university town with over 70,000 people, and it is also a flourishing commercial and industrial center.
+It is a sizable university town with over 70,000 people, and it is also a flourishing commercial and industrial center.
 The city has a good economic market, and all the amenities that go along with urban-living, especially an active nightlife.